shuklabhay/stereo-sample-gan/paper/main.md

-# Kick it Out: Shortcomings to Generating Audio Representations With a Deep Convolution Generative Network
+# Kick it Out: Limitations to Audio Representation Generation With a Deep Convolution Generative Network

 Abhay Shukla\
 abhayshuklavtr@gmail.com\